 The course draws on the diverse knowledge and expertise of faculty members from the Institute for Healthcare Policy and Innovation (IHPI), with over 38 members contributing to video lectures or leading in-person group discussions.
 Students from a wide variety of backgrounds participate in the course each year including undergraduate, graduate, medical, pharmacy, nursing, and dental students.
 Students can participate in the course as either an “open learner” (not for credit), or for 1 credit.
 Students interested in taking the course for 1 credit must register for PUBHLTH 626 via Wolverine Access.

 The fall 2018 program begins on Monday October 8, 2018 and runs through Friday, November 16, 2018.
-Students should expect minimal course work with approximately 2 hours of work each week.
+Students should expect minimal course work of approximately 2 hours each week.
 There is also a one-time, 90-minute in-person discussion seminar which will take place in November.
 Students will receive instructions on how to register for the discussion seminar closer to the beginning of the course.

 MOOC originally developed by: